 Let’s start with the argument made by Gass and Chieppo that Massachusetts’ scores on the National Assessment of Educational Progress were “unremarkable” before it undertook its curricula reforms.
 That’s just not true.
 For most of the past three decades, Massachusetts has generally been one of the better-performing states in the nation as measured by the federal exam of student achievement.
 Back in 1992 (when 42 states participated in NAEP), the average fourth-grader scored 226 on the reading portion of NAEP, nine points higher than the national average, and tying the state with North Dakota for second in the nation on the reading portion of the exams, only trailing then-top ranked New Hampshire by two points; in math, the average Bay State fourth-grader’s score of 227 was seven points higher than the average, tying the state with New Jersey and Connecticut for third in the nation behind Iowa and North Dakota.
 Two decades later in 2011, the average Bay State fourth-grader scored 237 points on NAEP, 16 points higher than the national average, moving up one place to first in the nation (among all 50 states, which now participated in the exam); the average math score of 253 — or 12 points higher than the national average — helped it move up two places to number one.

 Certainly Massachusetts curricula reform efforts have achieved results.
 But Gass and Chieppo are overstating the case that the Bay State was unremarkable in improving student achievement before the reforms were put in place.
 In fact, one can even argue that Massachusetts could have achieved even greater results if it were more-aggressive in embracing other reforms, including retaining third graders struggling with literacy and providing them with additional support, an approach taken by Florida as part of its efforts.
-The 17 point gain on the reading portion of NAEP for the average Florida fourth-grader between 1992 and 2011 is six points greater than the 11 point gain in the same period for their Bay State peers in those periods.
-Providing all children with comprehensive college-preparatory curricula is clearly one of the solutions for helping all kids succeed; but curricula reform alone won’t work without undertaking other efforts such as overhauling teacher training and school leadership, as well as expanding school choice.
+The 17 point gain on the reading portion of NAEP for the average Florida fourth-grader between 1992 and 2011 is six points greater than the 11 point gain in the same period for their Bay State peers.
+Providing all children with comprehensive college-preparatory curricula is clearly one of the solutions for helping all kids succeed; but standards and curricula reform won’t work without undertaking other efforts such as overhauling teacher training and school leadership, as well as expanding school choice.

 Meanwhile one can argue that Massachusetts curricula standards reforms have not done nearly as well as Gass and Chieppo want to claim in helping all students gain the preparation needed to succeed in traditional colleges and other forms of higher education.
 This is important to keep in mind because the goal of school reform is no longer just to help children stay on the path to graduating from high school.
 Twenty six-point-four percent of 17-to-19 year olds attending Bay State public universities for the first time in 2006 took remedial courses, according to College Complete America’s 2012 report on higher education achievement; it was the fifth-highest level of college remediation after California’s Cal State system, Kentucky, South Dakota, and Pennsylvania’s Penn State system.
 Meanwhile 66.9 percent of Bay State community college counterparts entering at the same time took remedial courses,, a rate of remediation only outmatched by Tennessee, Idaho, Louisiana, New Mexico, and Pennsylvania.
 Has Massachusetts done better than many other states in overhauling public education to stay off the path to dropping out of high school?
 Yes.
 One can even argue that Massachusetts could have not adopted the standards, something that Virginia (whose standards are lowly rated) has done.
 But it struggles as mightily as other states in helping kids get ready for college and career success.